 As expected, the results from previous period has gone worse in this period.
-The FDI situation presents that 163 respondents deem it a horrible situation where ambiguity and unrest does not allow for foreign investors to show confidence investing in Libya.
+The FDI situation presents that 163 respondents deem it as horrible situation where ambiguity and unrest does not allow for foreign investors to show confidence investing in Libya.
 96 of the respondents consider the situation unsatisfactory in this case.
 The values for legal assistance also go from bad to worse where 123 respondents consider it horrible and 136 respondents think of it as unsatisfactory.
-Lack of financial support in this period is also prominent where 142 respondents see it as horrible while 114 shows dissatisfaction to its level.
-Business environment also suffers in these varying times where 131 respondents believe it is displeasing times with regards to business while 124 shows their dissatisfaction of the situation.
+Lack of financial support in this period is also prominent where 142 respondents see it as horrible while 114 shows dissatisfaction to its level, this is in line to the study of Lemmon, (2012) where he highlighted that getting financial assistance in conflict zones almost becomes impossible.
+Business environment also suffers in these varying times where 131 respondents believe that it is displeasing times concerning business while 124 show their dissatisfaction of the situation.
 Infrastructure facilities are the major suffering of the situation and a bulk of 179 respondents see it as horrible as it may get with 81 respondents displaying great discontent.
 Employment opportunities also share the burden where 144 respondents consider the opportunities to get a job as horrible as possible while 108 respondents show great disbelief and show their dissatisfaction.

 This overall response to this part which is very critical for the research may have motivated to take necessary secondary data and run the analysis to realize how closely matching the study may get results from questionnaire to the real historical data.
 This would have boosted the authenticity of the results as well as would have provided a solid base to mark this research as benchmark investigation.
 However, the time constraints and the availability of authentic data for the years create an undeniable hindrance where running secondary data analysis is unmanageable in the current research, which may be seen as a slight limitation of the research.
+Although such belief is opposed by the research of Bullough et al., (2014) who emphasized that use of secondary data is never a good idea in conflicted countries given the situation changes drastically and no secondary data present the real picture and only reliable method to be carried out are the primary research methods.
+In line to this research, current study has focused on primary data collection and gathered the results, which highlights an absolute drastic situation, yet, the use of both methods, should do no harm for comparative purposes.